Vietnam.vn - Nền tảng quảng bá Việt Nam

 NFT album owners will receive privileges such as: Access to behind-the-scenes content, tickets to private shows, limited edition merchandise (products related to idols that you can buy, sell, and exchange such as albums, lightsticks, posters, shirts, keychains, etc.), values that traditional music listening platforms cannot provide.

-More importantly, users can trade and collect albums as digital assets, contributing to the creation of a creative economic ecosystem where fans have a real voice and ownership value.
+More importantly, users can trade and collect albums as digital assets, contributing to the creation of a creative economic ecosystem where fans have a voice and real ownership value.

 "We believe that NFTs are not just technology, but a new way of storytelling, a new way of building communities, where artists have full control over their work and fans truly own the value they love," Dagora representative shared.